-The Addison County Jewish Congregation had its beginnings over thirty-five years ago.
+The Addison County Jewish Congregation had its beginnings over forty years ago.

 We started as an informal gathering of friends to observe holidays, then celebrated a Bar Mitzvah at the Ripton Community House with a voting booth as the holy ark, then organized Hebrew School classes and a lively calendar of services and community events.